 Next to the Phuoc Long Campaign section is the door which leads directly to the Tay Nguyen Campaign exhibition.

-Within ten days, the People Armed Forces in the South of Vietnam gained back control of the Central Highland Area.
-Many objects showcased in this section like the mechanical saw reflect the difficulty and danger that southern soldiers faced when fighting in the highland forest.
+Within ten days, the People Armed Forces in the South of Vietnam regained control of the Central Highland Area.
+Many objects showcased in this section, like the mechanical saw, reflect the difficulty and danger that southern soldiers faced when fighting in the highland forest.

 Soldiers trailing through the dangerous forest to deliver supplies